mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ### Thank Developers

 *"I appreciate all your work here.
-Also, in particular I'm really happy about these tests!"*
+In particular I'm really happy about these tests!"*

 They look up to you.
 A small amount of praise from you can make their day and encourage them to continue contributing to open source.

-Also, if you can call out a particular thing that they did well that makes it more personal and effective.
+Also, as with normal life, if you can call out some specific thing that they did well it becomes more personal.

 ### Encourage Excellent Developers to Review, and Allow Excellent Reviewers to Maintain